Behaviour Policy for Hebden Bridge School

 If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
 However, if misbehaviour continues, the class teacher may take the matter to the school meeting or may seek help and advice from the staff meeting or the Lead teacher.

 The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the LA’s behaviour support service.
+The class teacher may, for example, discuss the needs of a child with the Local Authority’s behaviour support service.

 The Role of the Lead teacher

 It is the responsibility of the Lead teacher to implement the school behaviour policy consistently throughout the school, heed the decisions of the School Meeting and to report to governors, when requested, on the effectiveness of the policy.
 It is also the responsibility of the Lead teacher to ensure the health, safety and welfare of all children in the school.
 The Lead teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy.
 The Lead teacher keeps records of all reported serious incidents of misbehaviour.
-The Lead teacher has the responsibility for giving fixed- term suspensions to individual children for serious acts of misbehaviour.
+The Lead teacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Lead teacher may permanently exclude a child.
-These actions are taken only after the school’s Governors have been notified.
+These actions are taken only after the school’s Board of Trustees has been notified.

 The Role of Parents and Carers

-If the school has to use reasonable sanctions to punish a child, we expect parents and carers to support the actions of the school.
+If the school decides to use sanctions to punish a child, we expect parents and carers to support the actions of the school.
 If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the Lead teacher or the Governors.
+If the concern remains, they should contact the Lead teacher or the Chair of Trustees.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

 The Board of Trustees has the responsibility of setting down these general guidelines on standards of discipline and behaviour and of reviewing their effectiveness.
-The Governors support the Lead teacher in adhering to these guidelines.
+It supports the Lead teacher in adhering to these guidelines.
 The Lead teacher has the day-to-day authority to implement the school’s policy on behaviour and discipline, but trustees may give advice to the Lead teacher about particular disciplinary issues.
-The Lead teacher must take this into account when making decisions about matters of behaviour.

 Fixed-term and Permanent Exclusions